-When you receive a service from Upper Murray Family Care (UMFC), we create a file for you that contains your personal information.
+When you receive a service from Upper Murray Family Care (UMFC), we create a file for you that contains your personal information and keep this secure.

 We only collect information that is relevant in providing you with the most appropriate service.

 We do so in accordance with the law and government funding requirements.